Monkestation/monke-wiki/home.md

 {.is-warning}

 The whole goal of the server is to create roleplay scenarios for everyone to interact with.
 Antagonists and non-antagonists must create situations that can be roleplayed and engaged with by others.
-Antagonists are the villains of the round, theyâ€™re the focus of the story and the driver of the round.
+Antagonists are the villains of the round, they're the focus of the story and the driver of the round.
 Greentexting should not be the goal of antagonists.
 You should give players a sense of dread, either visually or verbally, and create an obvious motive or clear-cut situation where something bad is going to happen.

 Security members should be focused on protecting the crew and maintaining the rule of law.
 Security can also escalate with their actions, such as drawing their weapon and pointing at the person being engaged.
 Security should still treat players fairly and engage them appropriately based on the situation.
 A clear and active threat to the station may be engaged with more harshly compared to a normal crewmember.
 Crew vs crew escalation must have clear consequences for actions and be consensual between the two crewmembers.